-In addition to the Whistleblower hotline "Tell Us", possible violations of law can also be reported to the Siemens Ombudsperson.
-Siemens has appointed an attorney to serve as an external Ombudsperson for the company, in order to give employees a protected reporting channel for possible violations of the law.
-All our stakeholders can contact this impartial individual on a confidential and anonymous basis if they have observed any improper business practices.
+In addition to the compliance hotline "Tell us", possible compliance violations can also be reported to the Siemens Ombudsperson.
+The attorney Dr. Sibylle von Coelln of the Dusseldorf law firm of HEUKING · VON COELLN Rechtsanwälte has been appointed to serve as an external ombudsperson for the company, in order to give employees a protected reporting channel for possible compliance violations.
+All our Stakeholders can contact this impartial individual on a confidential and anonymous basis if they have observed any improper business practices in the company.